tennierp/recursive-lists/README.md

 functions for the Recursive Lists ADT.

 ## Implementation Details
 Recursive Lists are an ADT designed to learn more about recursion in C++.
-Each value is either an atom or a list (which may itself be empty or contain nested lists).
-The functions I implemented use recursion to traverse and manipulate these Lists, returning either a new list or a boolean result.
+Each list is either an atom or a list (which may itself be empty or contain nested lists).
+The functions I implemented use recursion to traverse and manipulate these lists, returning either a new list or a boolean result.

 Each function demonstrates a different recursive pattern:
 - Some functions transform lists, such as `reverse`, `flat`, and `total_reverse`.
 - Others perform structural checks, such as `is_lat`, `equal`, or `subset`.
 - Several implement set-like behavior on lists of atoms, such as `intersection` and `list_union`.
-- There are also functions such as `substitute` and `remove` that will do just as they sound, substitute an atom for another or completely remove an atom from the provided list..
+- There are also functions such as `substitute` and `remove` that will do just as they sound, substitute an atom for another or completely remove an atom from the provided list.

 For example:
 - `bool subset(list p, list q)` checks if every atom in `p` also appears in `q`.